Walsall F.C.: A new era of American ownership (2022–present)

 On 6 June 2022, the club announced that American sports investment firm Trivela Group LLC had purchased a majority of shares belonging to chairman Leigh Pomlett, becoming 51% majority shareholders.
 A positive run of form in late 2022 saw the club within touching distance of the play-off places for the first time since relegation.
 However, the end of top goalscorer Danny Johnson's loan spell with the club in January led to an indifferent second half of the season.
 Ultimately, Flynn was sacked as the club again finished 16th.
-Interim head coach Mat Sadler was appointed full-time head coach in May 2023, with Trivela stating their confidence that "Mat is the right man, given his values, his resolve, his ambition, and his abilities, to partner with us in building this future, and that he can continue to grow as a coach as we grow as a club."
+Interim head coach Mat Sadler was appointed full-time head coach in May 2023.
 Sadler led the team to a record breaking run of eight league wins in a row, securing the record with a 5–1 victory over Tranmere Rovers at the Bescot Stadium on 11 January 2025, before extending it the following week to nine.
 Despite leading the league by 12 points and the play-off positions by 15 in January, a poor second half of the season saw Walsall miss out on automatic promotion on the final day of the season and subsequently lose the play-off final 1–0 to AFC Wimbledon.
+On 11 March 2026, with the club in 11th place, Sadler was dismissed with his assistant Darren Byfield taking charge for the remainder of the season.

+On May 14 2026, Lee Grant was officially named as the new head coach.